 You can redeem miles for credits toward past travel purchases, use them to book new travel through the Capital One Travel portal or transfer them to one of Capital One’s more than 15 travel loyalty programs.
 Alternatively, you can cash them in for a check or statement credit or exchange them for gift cards (though this may sacrifice redemption value).

 Recommended credit score

 Why should you get the Chase Sapphire Reserve?

-	Although the Sapphire Reserve’s $550 annual fee may seem like a high hurdle, it’s not hard to get at least that much value from the card if you take full advantage of its benefits.
-To start, you receive a $300 travel credit each year that’s automatically applied to eligible purchases; everyday travel expenses like bus fares and road tolls count toward the credit.
+Although the card’s $550 annual fee may sound like a high hurdle, it’s not hard to get at least that much value from the Chase Sapphire Reserve if you take full advantage of the card’s benefits.
+To start, you receive a $300 travel credit each year that’s automatically applied to eligible purchases, and everyday travel expenses like bus fares and road tolls count toward the credit.

-	In terms of Chase Sapphire Reserve benefits, if you activate an account by the end of March 2022, you get 12 months of Lyft Pink membership for free.
+In terms of Chase Sapphire Reserve benefits, if you use your card to activate a membership by the end of December 2024, you get two consecutive years of Lyft Pink All Access for free.
 Purchasing a membership yourself would ordinarily cost at least $199 for the year.
 Activating your card within that time frame also gives you 12 months of complimentary DashPass membership.